AbdulrhmanSobhyAlsayed/X-O-Game/README.md

 # X-O-Game
-this is the project of microcontroller course and this game programmed by mikroC language and we use PIC18F8722, GLCD and pushputtons
+this is the project of microcontroller course and this game programmed by mikroC language and we use PIC18F8722, GLCD and pushbuttons
 # project Image
 <img src="images/Picture1.png"><br>
 <img src="images/Picture2.png"><br>